 - The tree is in a native growth protection area or a retained vegetation area easement or tract.

 In addition, replanting requirements apply in certain circumstances.
-Replanting is always required to remove trees on nonresidential property, unless the property will still meet its required minimum tree density.
-If removing trees from residential property, you may remove a limited number of significant or landmark tree per year without planting replacement trees, provided there will be trees that remain after the removal.
+Replanting is always required to remove trees on nonresidential property, unless the property will still meet its required minimum tree density and its approved development landscaping requirements.
+If removing trees from residential property and outside of shoreline, critical areas, and buffers, you may remove a limited number of significant or landmark tree per year without planting replacement trees, provided there will be trees that remain after the removal.
 This limit depends on the size of your property.

 Property Size | Maximum Annual Tree Removal without Replacement | Significant or Landmark Trees to Remain After Removal |